Aircraft cavern: Operational use

 The former cavernes at Alpnach, Ambrì, Raron and Turtmann have been deactivated and closed.
 The caverne at Buochs Airport has been mothballed but it is estimated that the facility could be reactivated to operate F-5's within two months.

 Origin

-Originally, the plan for the aircraft cavern started its life as a design for "cavern airfields".
-High costs and technical difficulties prevented these from realization.
 The idea of using roads as runways, known as highway strips, was later part of the design demands for the Swiss motorway network.